sauravkumar1107/Diabetic-Retinopathy-Detection/README.md

 Images in the Dataset are of different sizes.
 Some of them are out of focus, underexposed, or overexposed.

+#### Dataset Used
+Dataset is from kaggle , link : https://www.kaggle.com/c/aptos2019-blindness-detection/data

 ## Workflow
 1. Resize Images: We will resize both the training and test images to 224x224, so that it matches the ImageNet format.
 2. Model: We will use a DenseNet-121 pre-trained on ImageNet.
 We will finetune it using Adam for 15 epochs, and evaluate it on an unseen   validation set.